Surabaya

-The city was settled in the 10th century by the Kingdom of Janggala, one of the two Javanese kingdoms that was formed in 1045 when Airlangga abdicated his throne in favor of his two sons.
+The city was settled in the 10th century by the Kingdom of Janggala, one of the two Javanese kingdoms that was formed in 1045 when Airlangga abdicated his throne in favor of his two sons (the other was the Kediri kingdom).
 In the late 15th and 16th centuries, Surabaya grew to be a duchy, a major political and military power as well as a port in eastern Java, probably under the Majapahit empire.
 At that time, Surabaya was already a major trading port, owing to its location on the River Brantas delta and the trade route between Malacca and the Spice Islands via the Java Sea.
 During the decline of Majapahit, the lord of Surabaya resisted the rise of the Demak Sultanate and only submitted to its rule in 1530.
 Surabaya became independent after the death of Sultan Trenggana of Demak in 1546.

 From the 18th century until the mid-20th century, Surabaya was the largest city in the Dutch East Indies and the main trading hub for the Indonesian archipelago, competing with Shanghai and Hong Kong.

 Surabaya has been one of the busiest trading city ports in Asia.
 Principal exports from the port include sugar, tobacco, and coffee.
 Its rich history as a trading port has led to a strong financial infrastructure with financial institutions such as banks, insurance, and export-import companies.
 The economy is influenced by the recent growth in international industries and the completion of the Suramadu Bridge.
 The city is home to a large shipyard and numerous specialized naval schools.
 The Bank of Indonesia has also made plans for Surabaya to be the Islamic financial center of Indonesia.
+Surabaya is classified as a Gamma− (Gamma minus) global city according to the World Cities 2024 - GaWC rankings by the Globalization and World Cities Research Network.